OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-44.md

 ## Isaiah 44:17

-From the rest he makes a god, his idol; he bows down to it and worships.
-He prays to it and says, “Save me!
+From the remainder he creates a god, his idol; he bows down to it and worships.
+He prays to it and says, “Rescue me!
 You are my god!”

 ## Isaiah 44:18